aitechnologysolutions/ocrproject/README.md

 Problem:
 *****************************************************
-	OCR a bank cheque is a Python based project to extract the text from a bank cheque leaf (Image) Information like - IFS Code, Bank Name, Account Number will be attempted.
+	OCR a bank cheque is a Python based project to extract the text from a bank cheque leaf (Image) Meta Information like - IFS Code, Bank Name, Account Number will be attempted.
 *****************************************************

 ## Dependency Installation